SAE J1939 ECU Simulator And Data Monitor for Raspberry Pi

 Connect the jCOM.J1939.USB board to any free USB port on your Raspberry Pi.
 The Raspbian operating system will recognize the new USB connection automatically, meaning there is no driver installation required.

 For the CAN/J1939 connection, the jCOM.J1939.USB board uses a 5-pin terminal connector.
-The boards also features an internal termination resistor of 120 Ohm, which is activated by inserting a wire jumper in the terminal block (the jumper is installed per default).
+The board also features an internal termination resistor of 120 Ohm, which is activated by inserting a wire jumper in the terminal block (the jumper is installed per default).

 The connections (from top to bottom) are: